Dreams, Loss, and Survival: A Review of To Have and Have not

 So what’s the book about?

-The story is set during the time of the great depression.
+The story is set during the Great Depression.
 Harry Morgan is the typical macho Hemingway hero.
-He makes ends meet by ferrying dubious people and goods between Cuba and the Florida keys in his boat.
+He makes ends meet by ferrying dubious people and goods between Cuba and the Florida Keys in his boat.

-As his situation becomes more desperate, he takes more risks gambling against all odds on the hopes of getting a windfall.
+As his situation becomes more desperate, he takes more risks, gambling against all odds in the hopes of getting a windfall.

 His life is contrasted against the life of two rich couples who hang around drinking in the bars Harry frequents.
-These people have no money woes, however, that doesn’t mean their life is happy.
-Very soon we learn that though they seem to have a lot, when it comes to personal happiness, they have very little indeed.
+These people have no money woes; however, that doesn’t mean their lives are happy.
+Very soon, we learn that though they seem to have a lot, when it comes to personal happiness, they have very little indeed.

 My Review